 - Wear breathable clothing and use less bedding.

-- Avoid mattresses which tend to conform to the body and trap heat, such as hybrid, memory foam, and latex.
+- Avoid mattresses that tend to conform to the body and trap heat, such as hybrid, memory foam, and latex.
 Instead, opt for water, innerspring, or airbeds.

 - Get a firmer mattress.